 - Some people have to spend many, many years paying off their loans (after graduation)

-Hopefully, this guide was able to help you navigate the differences between a grant vs. loan.
+Hopefully, this guide was able to help you navigate the differences between a scholarship, grant, and student loan.
 Knowing about each will help you decide which would be best for you.
-Also, keep in mind that you can do all three.
-If you need additional help deciding, you should meet with a financial or college admissions advisor at your university.
-Lastly, good luck with your college and financial aid application processes!
+Also, keep in mind that you can utilize all three.
+If you need additional help deciding, you should meet with a financial or college admissions advisor at your college or university.
+Lastly, good luck with putting together your financial aid package!